memcachier/docs/heroku_articles/flask-memcache.md

 $ git push heroku master
 ```

-You should now see an additional get hit for each task in your list whenever
+You should now observe an additional `get hit` for each task in your list whenever
 you reload the page (except the first reload).

 ### Cache entire views

-We can also go one step further and cache entire views.
-This has to be done
+We can go one step further and cache entire views instead of snippets.
+This should be done
-with care as it can result in unintended side effects if the view frequently
+with care, because it can result in unintended side effects if a view frequently
 changes or contains forms for user input.
 In our task list example, both of
 these conditions are true because the task list changes each time a task is
-added or deleted and the view contains forms to add and delete a task.
+added or deleted, and the view contains forms to add and delete a task.

-We can cache the task list view with the ` @cache.cached()` decorator in
+You can cache the task list view with the ` @cache.cached()` decorator in
 `task_list/task_list.py`:

 ```python